Cognitive Node Link Mapping: A Very Helpful Treatment Technique

 - Recognize the protocol that was integrated into a rural therapy protocol at the University of Kentucky.

-- Apply this technique in their own practice to help decrease wandering and avoidance in their own therapeutic interactions.
+- Apply this technique in their own practice to help decrease wandering and avoidance in their own therapeutic interaction.

 Theodore M. Godlaski, M.Div., CADC is a retired Associate Professor of Psychiatry and Social Work at the University of Kentucky.
 He spent 23 years doing treatment, program administration, and clinical supervision before coming to the University of Kentucky School of Medicine, Center on Drug and Alcohol Research in 1993.
 In August of 2002 he moved from the Center on Drug and Alcohol Research to the College of Social Work in order to devote more time to teaching.
 He retired from the College of Social Work in 2019.
 He is former Chairperson of the National Ethics Committee for the National Association of Alcohol and Drug Counselors and worked on the revision of their code of ethics.
 He also served as a member of the Kentucky Certification Board of Chemical Dependency Counselors and a member of its Complaint Committee.
 He was also a senior area editor for the journal Substance Use and Misuse (formerly International Journal on the Addictions).
 He has been involved in treatment outcome and treatment effectiveness research as well as research to develop a treatment approach specifically for rural substance abusers.